cloudmesh-community/hid-sp18-523/paper/paper.md

 authenticating using username and password.
 They need to pass encoded user name and password to request header for authorization.
-After reading the response Developer needs to make use of  authenticationSuccess() and authenticationFailed() method to let the user navigate.
+After reading the response Developer needs to make use of  authenticationSuccess() and authenticationFailed() method to let the user navigate [@hid-sp18-523-Domo-Connector].

 #### Custom Connector - Configure Selectable Reports